 Ophthalmic Plastic Surgery Fellowship

 West Virginia University is proud to have one of the few ophthalmic plastic surgery fellowships in the United States.
-This fellowship is a two-year program, fully accredited by the ACGME, and sponsored by ASOPRS.
+This fellowship is a two-year program, fully accredited by the ACGME.
 The West Virginia University Eye Institute is the only tertiary eye center in West Virginia and draws patients from around the state and the surrounding areas.
 This comprehensive service package and geographical catchment area provide a great range of pathology, allowing an excellent educational experience.

 As you progress through fellowship, you will gain knowledge and be given increasing responsibility.
 You will be expected to be able to function independently as a general ophthalmologist.
 To this end you will be permitted to take call as part of internal moonlighting in the faculty call schedule.
 You are to be available to the residents on call.

 The Eye Institute has an extensive didactic series in which the fellow participates.
-The fellow is expected to attend every lecture given by the fellowship faculty, lectures on ethics, billing, practice management, and Grand Rounds.
-The fellow presents Multidisciplinary Grand Rounds four times per year.
-As part of plastics academic sessions, pathology slides are reviewed as a group with Dr. Williams in the Department of Pathology.
+The fellow is expected to attend every lecture given by the fellowship faculty, lectures on ethics, billing, practice management, Grand Rounds and M&M. The fellow presents Multidisciplinary Grand Rounds four times per year.

 Understanding research and being able to interpret published articles is part of the academic mission of the West Virginia University Eye Institute and Ophthalmic Plastic and Reconstructive Surgery Fellowship Program.
-Reviewing and interpreting the literature is part of plastics academic session (journal club), all Grand Rounds presentations, and clinical patient care.
+Reviewing and interpreting the literature is part of plastics academic session (journal club), all M&M and Grand Rounds presentations, and clinical patient care.
 Scholarly activity is required of every fellow.
 In each year of training, the fellow is expected to produce at least two works for publication (papers or chapters).
-The fellow must also complete an ASOPRS thesis prior to graduation.
 Collaborative research is encouraged at every level in this institution.
 You will be guided through these endeavors by your faculty.

 Our goal is for every fellow to graduate with competence and confidence in the field of ophthalmic plastic and reconstructive surgery.